 For more details on this topic, visit the section Becoming a broker.

 Is a real estate broker allowed to solicit me if I am selling my home myself?

-In addition, all real estate and mortgage brokers who canvas using telephone listings must abide by CRTC rules regarding unsolicited telecommunications.
+In addition, all real estate brokers who canvas using telephone listings must abide by CRTC rules regarding unsolicited telecommunications.
 For more information, see the article Telephone solicitation rules.